-POLICY CA2: SMALL-SCALE EMPLOYMENT DEVELOPMENT
+POLICY CA2: EMPLOYMENT DEVELOPMENT

-Development proposals that provide suitable, appropriate, small-scale employment opportunities will be supported.
+Development proposals that provide suitable, appropriate, employment opportunities will be supported.
 This could be through one of the following:

 - Conversion of existing buildings across the Neighbourhood Plan area, subject to the impact of provision on neighbouring properties, the local environment, the highway network and parking and subject to it being an appropriate use.
-This could, where feasible, include the re-use of existing farm buildings or be a part of farm diversification - Provision of small well-designed new buildings within the built-up areas of the Parish, subject to it being an appropriate use and design - Proposals for the re-use of land or buildings on existing employment sites for uses other than employment purposes will not be permitted unless: - It can be demonstrated through a recognised form of appraisal that the on-going use of the premises or land for employment purposes is no longer viable - The alternative proposal would provide demonstrable benefits to the local community and contribute to its long-term sustainability.
+This could, where feasible, include the re-use of existing farm buildings or be a part of farm diversification; or - Provision of small well-designed new buildings within the built-up areas of the Parish, subject to it being an appropriate use and design

+Proposals for the re-use of land or buildings on existing employment sites for uses other than employment purposes should demonstrate:

+- It can be demonstrated through a viability appraisal that the on-going use of the premises or land for employment purposes is no longer viable - The alternative proposal would provide demonstrable benefits to the local community and contribute to its long-term sustainability.